 - Ground : whether you’re in 2D or 3D, this marks the colliders that will be considered as ground (and walkable) by your characters.

-- Obstacles : colliders that will stop your character from walking, and will stop your bullets as well.
+- Obstacles : colliders that will stop your character from walking, from getting up if they’re in a tunnel, and will stop your bullets as well.

 - MovingPlatform : for all your moving platforms.